bcpay/bcp/doc/README.md

 ### OS X

-Drag bcpay to your applications folder, and then run bcpay-Core.
+Drag bitcoin-core to your applications folder, and then run bitcoin-Core.

 Building
 ---------------------